doctrine/dbal/docs/en/reference/security.rst

     $data = $query->getResult();

 You can see this is a bit more tedious to write, but this is the only way to write secure queries.
-If you are using just the DBAL there are also helper methods which simplify the usage quite alot:
+If you are using just the DBAL there are also helper methods which simplify the usage quite a lot:

 .. code-block:: php